notchhill/project-beanz-2.0/documentation/Design.md

     3.3 Implementation method for each shared data store.

         input.txt holds data in text form to be grabbed by the load() function. screenID identifies each screen. screenText is the text blurb describing the environment the player is in.
 The text blurb for each option describes that option.
 The optionChoiceText for each option is the actual word the player types in the terminal to select that option.
 The screenID for each option matches the screenID of the screen that the option leads to.
+There is a blank line at the bottom to seperae screens.
+Any options not used on a screen are left as blank lines.

         screenID;
         screenText;